infinum/qa-handbook/Tools/Using Postman.md

 Here is why:

+* testWhen you want to verify the API abides by the spec
+* When you want to check if the API is returning the appropriate data
+* To write API tests
+* When something is not testable via the frontend app
+* When you want to set up your test environment quicklytest

 - You can avoid scripting - This is a big plus for QA engineers without JS knowledge

 - It is easy to connect data from a response to a new request (Add a block and choose desired data - no need for coding)